 If your criminal record is older, you might be ok.
 Like all employers, the TSA has to comply with the FCRA and one of its rules is that you cannot consider a criminal record that is more than seven years old.
 Some states have made the threshold even shorter.
 There is still a chance that they could find out through references, social media content, or if a database has not been updated, but by law, they cannot use this as an excuse not to hire you.

 There are a few other options open to you as well.
 Minor criminal offenses can sometimes be taken off your record if you can convince a court to seal or expunge the record.
 Some judgments will be wiped automatically once you have completed the necessary training courses or community works the court sets for you.

 An unwelcome result on a background check doesn’t have to be the end of your employment hopes.
 Instead, it gives you the power of knowledge and lets you do everything possible to clean up your file and make yourself eligible for the job.

 The TSA is one of the strictest employers in the USA and understandably so.
 The risks involved for them in hiring the wrong staff don’t bear thinking about so it is absolutely right that they vet all applicants thoroughly.

 In this guide, we have explained how that application process works and also outlined the type of information their background checks are looking for.
-We have also shown you how to check your own records using a public background checking site and recommended the three best ones to use.
+We have also shown you how to check your own records using a public background checking site and recommended the two best ones to use.
 We have also given you some tips on what to do if you do find a record that could be problematic.